sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 Next, you can test whether the number of executors rises and shrinks as load spikes occur.
 Keep in mind that auto-scaling is not a real-time operation on most cloud providers and usually takes a short moment and can have some delays between the metric going down and the desired machine count adjusting.

 ## Configuring observability

+> NOTE: Observability features are currently not supported when [downloading and running executor binaries yourself](#binaries)

 Sourcegraph [ships with dashboards](observability/metrics.md) that can display executor metrics.
 We highly encourage setting this up to help make informed decisions on scaling and to make debugging easier.